neptuneresearch/monero-ringmember-age-distribution/readme.md

     <+secparam[m]> ...
 If you plot the age of ring members, you get a peak at about 20 blocks.
 As we understand it, the decoys are sampled from an exp-gamma with shape 19.29, rate 1.61, and the plot of that peaks around 1300 instead. ...

-We have identical data, but I cannot find the 20.
+We have identical data, but I cannot find the 20 or 1300.

-My guess is that they were looking at the scale in minutes instead of blocks, which they mentioned elsewhere:
+My guess regarding 20 is that they were looking at the scale in minutes instead of blocks, which they mentioned elsewhere:

     <+secparam[m]> Hrm, that might explain why we get a slightly more spiky plot if we plot by minute vs block number